 As the sun sets, audiences are invited to tune into The Point: Vigil Special, live from Barangaroo, Gadigal Country, in partnership with Sydney Festival.

 Marking the return of NITV’s flagship current affairs program for 2021, host Rachael Hocking will lead a conversation with a panel of Indigenous and multicultural guests about the stories that define us as Australians and how we move forward as a unified nation honouring and respecting the true history of our country.
-The Point: Vigil Special will broadcast live from 7.30pm on NITV, NITV Facebook Live, SBS On Demand and SBS VICELAND.
-From 8.30-10.30pm, stay tuned for live rolling coverage of The Vigil on NITV.
+The Point: Vigil Special will broadcast live from 7.30pm on NITV, NITV Facebook Live and SBS On Demand.
+From 8.30-10.30pm, stay tuned for live rolling coverage of The Vigil on NITV, Facebook and SBS On Demand.

 Slow TV will then return to NITV throughout the night in the form of Bamay II.
 From 10.30pm-3:30am, viewers can enjoy a bird’s eye view of some of Australia's most stunning landscapes — from the Snowy Mountains to the Whitsundays.
 Accompanied by factoids, Bamay II pays tribute to that which gives us life: Country.
 The Slow TV spectacular will be repeated in HD on SBS from 10.30pm on Sunday, January 31.